Harry908/JobWise/.context/sprint1-plan.md

 - Plan and document the AI generation pipeline architecture (no implementation yet)

 ### Specific Deliverables
-- [ ] Five agent chatmode configuration files in `.context/agents/` (Business Analyst + 4 development agents)
+- [X] Five agent chatmode configuration files in `.github/chatmodes/` (Business Analyst + 4 development agents)
-- [ ] Agent coordination workflow document in `.context/agent-coordination-workflow.md`
+- [X] Agent coordination workflow document in `/docs/sprint1/agent-coordination-diagram-updated.md`
-- [ ] Basic project folder structure for `mobile_app/` and `backend/` directories
+- [ ] Basic project folder structure for `mobile-app/` and `backend/` directories
-- [ ] ADR template in `docs/adrs/ADR-TEMPLATE.md` and Epic template in `docs/epics/EPIC-TEMPLATE.md`
+- [X] ADR template in `docs/adrs/ADR-TEMPLATE.md` and Epic template in `docs/epics/EPIC-TEMPLATE.md`
-- [ ] Requirements analysis document from Business Analyst agent in `docs/requirements-analysis.md`
+- [X] Requirements analysis document from Business Analyst agent in `docs/requirements-analysis.md`
-- [ ] AI coordination log initialized in `docs/ai-coordination-log.md` with first week's interactions
+- [X] AI coordination log initialized in `docs/ai-coordination-log.md` with first week's interactions
-- [ ] Personal timeline and task schedule for Week 9 implementation in `.context/weekly-schedule.md`
+- [X] Personal timeline and task schedule for Week 9 implementation in `.context/weekly-schedule.md`

 ### Technical Approach
 Sprint 1 focuses on detailed planning and documentation.
 No code implementation is performed in this sprint.
 The team will define agent roles, document workflows, and establish folder structures according to best practices.
 This ensures a clear roadmap and standards for future development sprints.